wonderpush/wonderpush-cordova-sdk/README.md

 ## Getting started

-This guide is a draft, please see our [Android guide](https://www.wonderpush.com/docs/android/getting-started) and [iOS guide](https://www.wonderpush.com/docs/ios/getting-started) for more details (CLIENT_ID, CLIENT_SECRET…).
+Please see our [Cordova guide](https://www.wonderpush.com/docs/cordova/getting-started) for more information.

 ### 1) Create your application if needed